tap5136/ci-cd-lab/README.md

 To do this, we need Github to recognize our workflow as a "status check".
 In order for Github to recognize our workflow as a "status check", we need to perform an event that will trigger the workflow.

-Let's checkout a new branch:
+Let's checkout a new branch.
+In Terminal:
 ```
 git checkout -b test
 ```

 Let's make a small change to an existing file on our new branch.
 Open `main.go` and add a newline to the end of the file.

-Now let's commit that change and push our new branch to the remote repo:
+Now let's commit that change and push our new branch to the remote repo.
+In Terminal:
 ```
 git add main.go
 git commit -m "newline to prompt status check"
 git push --set-upstream origin test
 ```

 Alright, now open a browser and visit your repo's page on Github.
-Open a Pull Request to merge `test` into `master`.
+Open a Pull Request to merge `test` into your fork's `master` branch. *Do not merge into the ci-cd-lab repo in jakeod99, make sure you're merging into your own master branch*.
 ![homepage](./homepage.png)
 ![create pull request](./create-pr.png)